OVERVIEW

 Case Studies are on a six month cycle, exploring two subjects per year.

-Case studies cover a wide range of topics within 衣食住 i-shoku-jyu, clothing-food-home which are the three sectors of Japanese living.
+Case Studies cover a wide range of subjets within 衣食住 i-shoku-jyu.
 From textile crafts, restoration techniques, architectural and garden design, and food and drink.
 We hope you will enjoy exploring the breadth and depth of Japan through these Case Studies.

-The inaugural Case Study #001 is “Traditional Japanese Workwear for Today”.
+The inaugural Case Study #001 starting 2025 October 1 is “Traditional Japanese Workwear for Today”.
 The curriculum is detailed below.

 Who Can Join?